Learning Design, Innovation, and Technology

 - Learning-assessment developer

-From curriculum design to instructional approaches to classroom structure, technology has had a transformative impact on education.
-Our Learning Design, Innovation, and Technology Program grounds you in the science of learning and prepares you to incorporate technology into your education practice.
-In the profiles below, see how our technology-focused alumni have incorporated innovative practices into their learning environments:
+From curriculum design to instructional approaches to classroom structure, design thinking has had a transformative impact on education.
+Our Learning Design, Innovation, and Technology Program grounds you in the science of learning, principles of successful innovation, and effective ways to incorporate media and technology into your education practice.
+Here are examples of the LDIT experience and the impact its community is making on the field:

 Cohort and Community